Running Linux Systems in the Enterprise is Just Good Business

 The forwarder uses a simple but effective approach.
 Initial information is collected ‘/etc/os-release’ or ‘/etc/system-release’ paths.
 Subsequently, all account, privilege, share, and permission data sets are collected from a variety of sources.
 This permits Adlumin to make an excellent assessment of risk by understanding what access points may be vulnerable to attack.

 The Linux forwarder was developed using Googles Golang programming language.
 GoLang is known for its lightweight footprint and efficiency.
 It can be universally deployed anywhere without a machine interpreter.

 Adlumin now can provide a lightweight forwarder that is effective on almost any Linux operating system version using a hybrid combination of the Golang operating system API, traditional APIs, and external binary inclusion.

 This Linux forwarder is part of our holistic intrusion detection approach by monitoring, reporting, and analyzing user and entity behavior.
 The underlying technology and analytics is designed to traverse windows, Linux, and network device you can dream of.
 Using data points from all sources to instantaneously produce a conclusion.

-Biography: Milind Gangwani is a full-stack developer at Adlumin and has been in development for more than 10 years.
-Prior to joining Adlumin, Milind was a senior developer at SalientCRGT at the US Patent office.
-He has a master’s degree in computer vision from Rochester Institute of Technology.
+Milind Gangwani is a full-stack developer at Adlumin and has been in development for more than 10 years.
+Prior to joining Adlumin, Milind was a senior developer at SalientCRGT at the United States Patent and Trademark Office (USPTO).
+He has a master’s degree in computer vision from Rochester Institute of Technology (RIT).